 What do the words low-waste and teacher conference have in common?
 Sharing is caring, and it is crucial to connect with educators around the world, but have you considered the carbon footprint conferences leave behind?
 How can we make any teacher conference more low-waste?
 Let’s explore!

-Being selected to speak at a conference is a very rewarding thing.
-Now imagine that you are selected to speak at a conference on another continent.
+Being selected to speak at a conference is a gratifying thing.
+Now imagine that you are chosen to speak at a conference on another continent.
 That’s even more rewarding.
-As soon as the feeling of joy and pride starts to flatten, there’s this feeling of flight shame.
+However, as soon as the feeling of joy and pride starts to flatten, there’s this feeling of flight shame.

-It’s not a new thing, a lot of people have it, but experiencing it so strongly was a new thing for me.
-I was ready for EdmodoCon 2019, packed my bags in a low-waste style and went to Miami.
+It’s not a new thing.
+A lot of people have it, but experiencing it so strongly was a new thing for me.
+So finally, I was ready for EdmodoCon 2019, packed my bags in a low-waste style, and went to Miami.

-I love sharing cars – it is cheaper, and it is more sustainable, so I arranged a ride from my building to the airport through BlaBla car.
-The chat in the car was great – the man is going to work every morning, and he wants to cut expenses by taking someone with him.
+I love sharing cars – it is cheaper and more sustainable, so I arranged a ride from my building to the airport through BlaBla car.
+The chat in the car was excellent – the man is going to work every morning, and he wants to cut expenses by taking someone with him.

 How can we make any teacher conference more low-waste?
 Let’s explore!

 The flight was terrible when it comes to garbage.
 There was a pile of garbage.
 At one point, I wanted a refill – just one more cup of water.
 I held out the cup and asked for a refill, and the flight attendant smiled and said, ”there’s no need for that, sweetie”.
 She took the cup and gave me a new one.
 Again, FILLED WITH WATER.
 I was speechless.
 Why can’t you refill it?
 You are already pouring it from the bottle.
 She wasn’t wearing gloves, and she didn’t want to touch the cup someone held.
 Strange, but ok, maybe it’s because of hygiene, maybe it’s the company policy – I don’t know.